noah-maupu/projet_hive/README.md

 # Getting Started

-You clone the repo on your machine
+Clone the repo on your machine
 `$ git clone https://github.com/noah-maupu/projet_hive.git`

 In the Arduino IDE, go to ***File -> Open***, open ***"OpenRucheSoftware.ino"***